Here is some of the feedback we’ve received from former campers and United Nations guests...

-It is a blast, it is so much fun.
+It is so much fun!
 You will meet the most interesting people and do the craziest things.
-If you think you’ll be bored here; if you don’t know anything about international relations; if you’ve never heard about the UN before, you’ll still have a great time.
-I recommend it 100% to anyone.
+If you think you’ll be bored here, even if you don’t know anything about international relations, if you’ve never heard about the UN before, you’ll still have a great time.
+I would recommend it 100% to anyone!

 One of the great things I took away from SUNIA was just a basic knowledge of how the UN works on a day-to-day basis.
 I also took away some really great and meaningful friendships.
 I definitely recommend this camp to anybody.